See all RocketBlocks posts

 Why did BCG launch Platinion?

-Now that we understand what type of work Platinion does, why did BCG launch this unit?
+Now that we understand what type of work BCG Platinion does, why did BCG launch this unit?

-Ultimately, BCG is pursuing a strategy that allows it to help its clients run the gamut: from helping define right strategy to building the right technology to follow through on it.
+Ultimately, BCG is pursuing a strategy that allows it to help its clients run the gamut: from defining the right strategy, to designing the right technology, to seeing implementation through to the finish.

 In many ways, BCG has already proven that the hypothesis of strategy plus implementation works.
-For example, BCG has a well regarded post-merger integration practice which is focused on how to successfully integrate an acquired company, not on the strategic decision itself to acquire (or not acquire) a company.
+For example, BCG has a well-regarded post-merger integration practice which is focused on how to successfully integrate an acquired company, not just on the strategic decision to acquire (or not acquire) a company.

 What type of people does BCG Platinion hire?

-Finally, let's discuss how Platinion executes on this type of work.
+Finally, let's discuss how BCG Platinion executes on this type of work.

-As you can imagine, the talent needed to scope core technology projects and execute on them is different than the talent base that BCG has traditionally hired in its core strategy consulting group.
+As you can imagine, the talent needed to plan and steer complex IT transformations is different than the talent base that BCG has traditionally hired in its core strategy consulting group.
 For BCG Platinion, they're focused on hiring:

 Summary

 Ultimately, BCG Platinion is a logical extension of BCG's strategy consulting efforts.
-It provides a logical way to deepen relationships with clients by helping with everything: from strategy through implementation.
+It provides a logical way to deepen relationships with clients by helping with everything from strategy through implementation oversight.

 In addition, as highlighted in our post on the future of consulting, it makes sense for BCG to amp up technology enablement efforts as software continues to become increasingly critical to all aspects of running a business.

-Finally, BCG's entrance into this space also opens up the aperture for the type of talent they're hiring - from smart generalists (e.g., MBAs and top undergrads) to engineers, designers and product managers.
-If you're interested in product management roles at BCG Platinion, BCG DV or BCG Gamma, check out RocketBlocks PM interview prep below.
+Finally, BCG's investment in this space also opens up the aperture for the type of talent they're hiring, from smart generalists (e.g., MBAs and top undergrads) to IT architects, cybersecurity experts, and enterprise systems consultants.
+If you're interested in product management roles at BCG X, or in IT consulting and architecture roles at BCG Platinion, check out RocketBlocks PM interview prep below.

 Read this next: